patrickkunka/easydropdown/README.md

 ## Usage

-Because EasyDropDown is an enhancement on top of native the `<select>` element, we must firstly create the underlying select element in our project's HTML:
+Because EasyDropDown is an enhancement on top of native the `<select>` element, we must firstly create an underlying select element in our project's HTML, just as we normally would:

 ```html
 <select name="foo" id="my-select">